 SPEAR17 (South Pole Expedition Army Reserves 2017) first came into being in November 2014.
-The original plan was for a team of Army Reserves to ski 730 miles from the coastline of Antarctica to the geographic South Pole.
+The original plan was for Louis to lead a team of Army Reserves to ski 730 miles from the coastline of Antarctica to the geographic South Pole.
 This was to be an unsupported and unassisted trip with each man hauling his own pulk (sledge) containing everything he needed to survive out on the ice for up to 50 days.
 Man-hauling is the purest form of polar travel and doesn’t utilise wind assistance from kites or use resupplies of food.
 This was deemed a considerable but achievable challenge for a team of well-prepared Army Reserve soldiers.

 However, in Jan 2016 a tragic incident took place that changed all this.
 A great friend of ours, Lt Col Henry Worsley MBE, Polar Medal sadly lost his life while attempting a solo unsupported full traverse of Antarctica.
 An epic 1,100 mile journey that would have been a polar first, he fell just 110 miles short of reaching his goal.
 I had the honour of completing an 800 mile trek to the South Pole with Henry back in 2011 and he was a huge inspiration to me.
 So, after extensive discussions with the team and sponsors it was decided we would use our trip to honour the legacy of Henry.
 This was achieved by altering our route and we would now attempt a 1,100 mile full coast-to-coast traverse.
 Henry’s wife Joanna became one of our patrons and she very kindly loaned us Henry’s compass that we used to guide our expedition.
 The plan now was to complete his route in his memory, a serious undertaking.
 Previously only 3 expeditions (totalling 6 people) had ever managed a full foot traverse of Antarctica, and it had never been done by a British team.
 More people have walked on the moon (twelve) than have traversed Antarctica.
 It was a bold and ambitious undertaking by any standards.
 After rigorous selection, I had a team of five motivated and fit Reservists.
 But they were polar novices, some had never been on skis.